Testing Management: What It Really Means to Lead Quality

 • User navigation flow and intuitiveness.

-Testing for localization ensures the app is accessible and fully functional in different regions with different languages and formats.
+This is used for ensuring the app is accessible and fully functional in different regions with different languages and formats.
 This testing checks that the app properly displays text, video, and audio in various languages and complies with local content regulations.

-This type of testing evaluates how the app behaves when interrupted by factors like incoming calls, messages, or switching apps.
-This testing checks whether playback resumes smoothly or requires user intervention.
+Interrupt testing is done to find out how the app behaves when interrupted by factors like incoming calls, messages, or switching apps.
+This testing activity checks whether playback resumes smoothly or requires user intervention.

 Media and streaming apps often run in web browsers.
 Cross-browser testing ensures consistent functionality and display across different web browsers (Chrome, Firefox, Safari, Edge, etc.) and browser versions.